TheOdinProject/curriculum/ruby/basic_ruby/writing_methods.md

     end

 Methods should be SHORT!
 If they're >10 lines, you're probably doing too much.
 When you look at the open-source projects on Github, their methods are often incredibly short.
 Good code doesn't look long, it looks brief but descriptive.

+A method should be self-contained and only use those variables that have been passed in.
+Don't modify global variables or otherwise have side effects for your methods.
+By the same token, don't destructively modify the arguments or the object your method was called on (unless it's explicitly a bang! method).

+TODO: Pass By Reference

 When **naming methods** the goal is to be descriptive but short.
 Name based on what it will return or what the major intended side effect will be.
 You won't be missing anything because the method should only do one thing anyway.
 If you can't tell what the method will return based on the name, you probably need a better name.
 If your method name seems insanely long, your method may be trying to do more than one thing.
 End with a question mark `?` if it will return true/false.